dspace-group/simphera-reference-architecture-aws/README.md

 ### Request service quota for gpu computing instances

-If you want to run [AURELION](https://www.dSPACE.com/en/pub/home/products/sw/experimentandvisualization/aurelion_sensor-realistic_sim.cfm) with your SIMPHERA solution, you need to add gpu instances to your cluster.
+If you want to run [AURELION](https://www.dspace.com/en/pub/home/products/sw/experimentandvisualization/aurelion_sensor-realistic_sim.cfm) with your SIMPHERA solution or any other workload that requires gpus such as annotation tasks in IVS, you need to add gpu instances to your cluster.

 In case you want to add a gpu node pool to your AWS infrastructure, you might have to increase the [quota](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html) for the gpu instance type you have selected.
 Per default, the Cloud Products Reference Architecture for AWS uses g5.2xlarge instances.
 The quota [_Running On-Demand P instances_](https://console.aws.amazon.com/servicequotas/home/services/ec2/quotas/L-417A185B) sets the maximum number of vCPUs assigned to the Running On-Demand P instances for a specific AWS region.
 Every g5.2xlarge instance has 8 vCPUs, which is why the quota has to be at least 8 for the AWS region where you want to deploy the instances.